Item Sales Report

 4.2.1 Group By UPC

-When you generate the Item Sales Report, by default, it will be generated with the "Group By UPC" pre-selection.
-The report will show the UPC (item) wise sales data.
+The Item Sales Report is generated by default with the "Group By UPC" pre-selection.
+The report shows the UPC (item)-wise sales data.

 4.2.2 Group By Departments

 If you select "Group By Departments," you will see the department-wise item sales data in the report.
-The items in the same department will be displayed under the specific department when you generate the Item Sales Report.
+When you generate the Item Sales Report, the items in the same department will be displayed under the specific department.

 4.2.3 Group By Category

-If you select "Group By Category," you will see the product's category-wise sales data in the report.
+If you select "Group By Category," the report will display the product's category-wise sales data.

 4.2.4 Group By Manufacturer

-If you select "Group By Manufacturer," you will see the manufacturer-specific item sales data in the report.
+If you select "Group By Manufacturer,the report will display manufacturer-specific item sales data.

 4.2.5 Group By Details

-If you select "Group By Details," you will get the additional two columns in the reports that show the sales transaction details of items.
-The "Location" column shows the store location name, and the "Timestamp" column shows the date & time when the sales transaction occurred.
+If you select "Group By Details," you will see two additional columns in the reports showing the details of item sales transactions.
+The "Location" column shows the store location name, and the "Timestamp" column shows the date and time of the sales transaction.

 4.3 Date Range